pangratz/maven-github-repository-instructions/index.md

 ---
-title: Template for a Maven Project with a built in Maven Repository hosted on GitHub
+title: Instructions for a Maven Project with a built in Maven Repository hosted on GitHub
 layout: default
 ---

-# Template for a Maven Project with a built in Maven Repository hosted on GitHub
+# Instructions for a Maven Project with a built in Maven Repository hosted on GitHub

 This template configures your Maven project so your builds (snapshots and releases) are deployed to a Maven Repository hosted inside the GitHub repository of the project.
 The Maven Repository makes use